 of Ireland’s foremost poets, Noel Monahan.

-The music programme will include new choral compositions by Paul Flynn, director of Music at
+The music programme included new choral compositions by Paul Flynn, director of Music at

 St Michael’s Church, Enniskillen; new choral imaginings of texts and melodies inspired by the events of

 1916 – The Lament for P.H.
 Pearse (Joseph M. Crofts), Let me Carry your Cross for Ireland, Lord